-Vitally important self-defense courses & info. for girls, young women, young mothers, and women
+Vitally important self-defense courses & info. for girls, young women, young mothers, & women

 Every day in the USA, of today, girls, young women, young mothers (including those great with child, and those with babies and toddlers in tow, ), and women are targeted and attacked by vicious, predatory, armed criminals.
 Monsters commit kidnap/rape/murder attacks with shocking frequency in these corrupted, perverted United States of America, in addition to kidnap/rape/sex enslavement & kidnap/rape/prostituting-trafficking!